 - Increase “social role valorization.”
 Some people have a negative opinion of teenagers—and a narrow view of what individuals with disabilities can contribute to our society.
 Seeing teens with and without disabilities performing valuable services can help more positive attitudes take root—and increase community support for the school.
 (Students develop a better self-image when helping others, too!)

-Come back Thursday for an awesome service”“learning case story AND a Great Ideas book giveaway!
-In the meantime, do you have your own service”“learning story to tell?
-Are there any barriers you can foresee in trying service”“learning yourself?
+Do you have your own service-learning story to tell?
+Are there any barriers you can foresee in trying service-learning yourself?
 Tell us in the comments below!